Fakeinnovation/Introduction-to-Image-Processing/README.md

 # Introduction-to-Image-Processing
-Image processing with MATLAB , 2021.
+Homework in EE Image Processing with MATLAB 2021.